dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 ## Speakers ##
 ### [Leanne Dougan](https://www.linkedin.com/pub/leanne-dougan/14/905/528) & [Liz Leakey](https://www.linkedin.com/pub/liz-leakey/3/982/17a), BBC Future Media, UX&D

+Leanne Dougan is acting Creative Director for BBC Content Discovery.
+Leanne has worked at the BBC almost 8 years and during that time has worked across products such as iPlayer, The Red Button and BBC Children's where she was design lead across apps, sites and games across CBeebies and CBBC.

 ### [Monica Ferraro](https://twitter.com/londrareale), How to involve children in the design process

 Other speakers TBC.